andy23512/keybr-cc-extension/README.md

 An unofficial browser extension that displays the layout of CharaChorder 3D input devices on keybr.com

-## Description
+## Description (for latest development version)

 An unofficial browser extension that displays the layout of CharaChorder 3D input devices (CharaChorder One, CharaChorder Two, and Master Forge) on keybr.com.

 With this extension, users can familiarize themselves with the layouts of CharaChorder 3D input devices directly on keybr.com.

-After installation, click the extension icon to open a small settings pop-up, where you can choose which layout (CharaChorder One/Two or Master Forge) to display.
+After installation, click the extension icon to open an option page, where you can import ad device layout file, choose which device layout to display, and toggle thumb 3 switch.

 ### Disclaimer